kiegroup/droolsjbpm-build-distribution/install/readme.txt

   set JAVA_OPTS=%JAVA_OPTS% -Xms128m -Xmx512m -XX:MaxPermSize=256m

 Download Eclipse 3.5.1
-In build.xml, change <property name="eclipse.home" value="C:/Progra~1/eclipse-3.5.1" /> to the location of your Eclipse installation
+In install/build.properties, change the eclipse.home property to the location of your Eclipse installation

 Update datasource configuration if necessary (uses h2 in memory database by default).
 [You don't need to change anything to these files if you just want to use this default configuration]